Inkazar/Portfolio-1/README.txt

-Portfolio Website
+Web Portfolio
 This project is a personal portfolio website developed using HTML, CSS, and JavaScript.
 It is designed to showcase your skills, projects, references, and contact information in a professional and responsive layout.
 The website is built as a single-page application with multiple sections, including a hero section, an "About Me" section, skills, projects, social media links, and a contact form integrated with Formspree.

 Features
-Single-Page Layout: All content is contained in one HTML file divided into sections (Hero, About Me, Skills, Projects, References, and Contact) for easy navigation.
+Single-Page Layout: All content is contained in one HTML file divided into sections (Hero, My Skills, Projects, References, and Contact) for easy navigation.
 Responsive Design: Utilizes CSS Grid and Flexbox to ensure that the layout adapts smoothly to various screen sizes.
 Hero Section: Displays a compelling introduction with a headline, a brief text, and an optional area for download buttons.

-About Me Section: Contains a centered text presentation, a profile image, and three download buttons with images for files such as CV, personality test, and logic test.
+My Skills Section: Showcases your technical skills with icons for C#, HTML5, CSS, SQLSMS and JavaScript. and three download buttons with images for files such as CV, personality test, and logic test..
-Skills Section: Showcases your technical skills with icons for C#, HTML5, CSS, and JavaScript.
 Projects Section: Features large placeholder buttons for your projects, which can later be linked to live demos or GitHub repositories.
 Social Media Links: Includes icons linking to your GitHub, X (formerly Twitter), and LinkedIn profiles.
 Contact Form: Integrated with Formspree for sending messages directly from the website.
 It includes HTML5 validation and custom error messages to ensure correct data entry (e.g., proper email format and full name without digits).